How you can help

 Volunteers walk our mums and dads-to-be.
 The distance and time varies depending on the dog’s requirements.
 This role requires volunteers to make a two hour commitment each week.

-Volunteers in our Training Kennels assist the kennel staff with hands-on tasks such as cleaning kennels, and feeding, walking and grooming the dogs.
-We run two shifts per day, seven days a week.
+Volunteers in our Dog Facilities area assist staff with hands-on tasks such as cleaning kennels, laundry, food preparation, walking and grooming the dogs.
+We run a variety of shifts seven days a week.
 We require a minimum commitment of six months in this area.

 Volunteers play a vital role in transporting people with vision loss from their homes to our campuses for assessment and training, as well as transporting our speakers to engagements to promote support programs.
 We provide a car for volunteers involved in these activities.